Sabnaj-42/2nd-brain/tls.md

 ## 10. Checklist: bringing TLS to your DocumentDB operator

+> **This is the generic checklist.** For the concrete, file-by-file plan mapped to the
+> *actual* DocumentDB + documentdb-coordinator code, jump to **Section 12** — it tells you
+> exactly which files already exist, which are missing, and what to change.
+Read Section 12;
+> use this section as the conceptual backbone.

 Mirror the structure above.
 Concretely:

 ### A. API (in your apimachinery / types)